husaindevelop/ai_img/README.md

 ## Prerequisites
-Before running the project, upload the sql file "ai_images" to mysql database for the proper functioning of the application
+Before running the project, you need upload the sql file "ai_images" located in parent directory to mysql database for the proper functioning of the application